alyssadata/ai-foundations-world-execution/18_runtime-reality-layer.md

 ## Public Boundary

-This file names the runtime reality layer required before AI-generated output becomes world execution.
+This file names the [specific boundary/requirement].

 It does not publish the full protocol layer.